 Trekking through the Wadi Rum Desert does require at least moderate fitness.
-That said, for anyone who spends a few weekends in the UK, trekking the Lake District, or the moors on a regular basis, it shouldn’t prove a problem.
+That said, for anyone who spends a few weekends in the UK, trekking the Lake District, or the moors on a regular basis, it should not prove a problem.

-It’s not hard slogging, who wants that in a desert?
-You will be walking around five hours a day, and covering about three miles.
+It is not hard slogging, who wants that in a desert?
+You will be walking around five hours a day and covering about three miles.
 Remember though, daytime temperatures can reach 30 degrees centigrade, so a decent sun hat, plenty of sun block, and adequate drinking water will be required.

 The First Day

-An early up around 0700, and on the bus for a 3.5 hour drive at 0830.
+An early up around 0700, and on the bus for a 3.5-hour drive at 0830.
 With a comfort stop on the Desert Highway, eventually your coach drops off the road and you will descend into the Wadi Rum reserve.
-The view is like something you’ve never seen before.
+The view is like something you have never seen before.
 Everything is a terracotta colour.
 The desert floor and large rock formations seem more suited to a lunar landscape.

 With entry tickets sorted, a further short drive and you will arrive at a Bedouin village where you meet your crew and guides, and break for lunch.
-Eating in a large decorated hall Bedouin style, will begin to inject a feeling of excitement and apprehension of what’s to come.
+Eating in a large, decorated hall Bedouin style, will begin to inject a feeling of excitement and apprehension of what is to come.